informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 relayer implementation, the relay context appears to be exclusively owned by the packet relayer, and it is not aware of other concurrent tasks running.

+#### Optimizations

-The relayer framework uses multiple layers of optimizations to improve the efficiency of relaying IBC packets.
+The relayer framework offers multiple layers of optimizations to improve the efficiency of relaying IBC packets.
 The first layer performs message batching per relay context, by collecting messages being sent over a relay context within a time frame and sending them all as a single batch if it does not